 No matter what sport you choose to play, it is crucial to ensure that your helmet fits properly otherwise it can’t effectively protect your head when it should.

-So, in this article let’s explore the question of “how should a lacrosse helmet fit?”
+So, in this article let’s explore the question of “how to fit a lacrosse helmet?”